Saffron is the Cleopatra’s Beauty Hack for Flawless Skin

 Crocus sativus, sometimes thought of as the Red Gold, is most popular for imparting food with its unique flavoring and rich golden hue.
 Historically, saffron has been used for thousands of years to cure a myriad of diseases and injuries.

-Saffron contains more than 150 volatile compounds and is loaded with antioxidants.
-It is known for its antibacterial, Anti-inflammatory, and antifungal properties, and is considered by some to be one of nature’s miracle spices.
+Saffron contains more than 150 volatile compounds, among them, manganese, Vitamin C, iron, and potassium and is loaded with antioxidants.
+It is known for its antibacterial, anti-inflammatory, and anti-fungal properties, and is considered by some to be one of nature’s miracle spices.

-Crocus sativus is loaded with carotenoids, which can be helpful in repairing cell damages and reducing the signs of aging.
-Try mixing a few strands of Saffron with a tablespoon of honey and massaging it on your face.
+Crocus sativus is loaded with carotenoids, which can be helpful in repairing cell damage and reducing the signs of aging.
+Try mixing a few strands of saffron with a tablespoon of honey and massaging into your face.

 Leave the mask on for about 10 minutes before rinsing off.
 This double-dose of antioxidants will hydrate and heal damaged skin to help restore a youthful glow.

 Crocus sativus has been known to lighten skin and smooth out imperfections.
-Add 4-5 strands of Saffron to 2-3 teaspoons of boiled milk and grind together until the milk turns yellow.
+Add 4-5 strands of saffron to 2-3 teaspoons of boiled milk and grind together until the milk has turned yellow.

-Grind 4-5 basil leaves and 10 Saffron threads into a thick paste with a few drops of water.
-Use it on the areas that you want for about 15 minutes and then rinse off.
+Grind 4-5 basil leaves and 10 saffron threads into a thick paste with a few drops of water.
+Apply to problem areas for about 15 minutes and then rinse off.